Guarded Heat Flow Meter (GHFM-01)

 ** Chilled circulator included with each system

-For rigid materials, the GHFM-01 plates automatically clamp together for optimum sample contact.
-When testing compressible materials, the desired height, force or pressure (up to 80 kg, 379 KPa – 55 psi) applied may be set in the software and the plate will automatically stop once desired sample height or pressure is achieved.
+Plates automatically clamp together for optimum sample contact for rigid materials.
+When testing compressible materials, the desired height, force, or pressure is set in the software and the plate will automatically stop once desired sample height, or pressure is achieved.

 To measure thin films according to ASTM-E1530-19, a layer approach must be used.
 By stacking different numbers of layers of a material of known thickness, a linear fit can be created.
 As resistance is correlated with thickness, each different thickness (different number of layers) of the sample will have a proportional resistance.
 The thermal resistance is then plotted against the known thickness.
 The inverse of the slope of this linear fit is the resulting thermal conductivity of the material.
 Using the Thermtest GHFM-01 software, this is easily calculated with minimal user input.